paulveillard/cybersecurity-gcp/README.md

-# Google Cloud Platform (GCP): Theory, Testing, Techniques, and Tools
+# Security in Google Cloud Platform (GCP): Theory, Testing, Techniques, and Tools

 An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about Google Cloud Platform (GCP) in Cybersecurity.